SteelCompendium/compendium-md/Bestiary/markdown/Siege Hawk.md

 The hawk moves up to their speed.

 **Mounted Platform**
-Any creature riding the hawk can make a free strike during or after the hawk’s movement.
+Any creature riding the hawk can make a [[Free Strike|free strike]] during or after the hawk’s movement.

 ## RADENWIGHTS